 Personally, I find that being in the garden, surrounded by nature, brings many benefits to my mental and physical wellbeing.
 Finding inspiration for my creativity in this environment allows me to be immersed in the seasons, encouraged to be present in the moment.
 The connection I have with nature and the outdoors can be extremely uplifting and I would very much like to share this feeling with others.

 Are professionals in their own fields of expertise.
-We have a ‘resident’ tutor team offering art, textiles and gardening workshops and guest tutors offering a variety of creative courses throughout our calendar.
+We have a ‘resident’ tutor team offering art, willow weaving and gardening workshops and guest tutors offering a variety of creative courses throughout our calendar.

 However you come to be here, we offer you a warm welcome and encourage you to spend time exploring the gardens as well as your own creativity.